U.S. flag

 Veteran Population Coverage

-The VEO data covers all Army veterans who completed their initial term of service - meaning they served the time they signed up for when they enlisted and were not discharged early - and separated from active-duty service between 2000 and 2015.
-We additionally restrict our sample to service members who have completed active-duty service as enlisted soldiers (not as commissioned officers or warrant officers) and have final ranks E1-E9.
+The VEO data covers all service members who have been honorably discharged between 2002 and 2021.
+We include service members from the Air Force, Army, Coast Guard, Marine Corps, and Navy.
+Space Force service members are not included due to the availability of only a small number of veteran cohorts.
+We additionally restrict our sample to service members who have completed active-duty service as enlisted service members (not as commissioned officers or warrant officers) and have final ranks E1-E9.
 Discharge rates for more senior military personnel are not sufficiently large to produce VEO statistics without adding significant statistical noise to protect those records.

 Note that veterans are omitted from the earnings and employment outcome statistics when they have insufficient labor market attachment in the reference year.
 For example, a veteran with zero earnings for three quarters of the calendar year but positive earnings in a single quarter will not be included in the earnings statistics or employment counts.
 These individuals are omitted as the VEO are intended to reflect earnings and employment for veterans who work throughout the year.
 More specifics on the labor force attachment restrictions are provided in the earnings section.